[Note: this is the second part in a series; for Part 1 click here]

 Here is life, unhurried.
 Elemental.
-I take a deep breath, allowing myself to drop into my hip bones and slightly reposition my perch on the stump, inviting senses to dilate even wider and drink deeply from what surrounds.
+I inhale a deep breath, allowing myself to drop into my hip bones and slightly reposition my perch on the stump, senses dilating even wider and drinking deeply from what surrounds.

-With a twinge of regret, I realize that it is too long since I spent a full day (or night) on the land, and like the yearning for a beloved, I feel the longing rise up in my chest like a strong, dark wave.
+With a twinge of regret, I realize that it is far too long since I spent a full day or night on the land, and like the yearning for a beloved, I feel the longing rise up in my chest like a strong, dark wave.

 Come home, come home to the wild, barefoot stranger of yourself…

 Though I have left town (and cell phone coverage) behind and crossed into Big Sur, and despite the gradual ascent along the canyon trail with my senses ajar, sloughing off my burdens and troubles, it takes a while to settle in to “nature” time.
-Almost like entering into a sitting meditation, there is a process of letting the mental noise drop away and encouraging the mind to become quiet.
-Some time is needed for modern-day filters to open and drop away.
+Almost like entering into a sitting meditation, there is a process of letting the mental noise drop away while encouraging the mind to become quiet.
+Some time is needed for modern-day filters to dissipate.

 Similarly, it takes some time to begin to see.
 Textures.
 Relationships.
 Details and subtle variations.
-The infinite complexity in even a square inch here at my fingertips or toes.
+The infinite complexity in even a square inch here at my fingertips or toes is staggering.
 I could spend an hour looking at this fallen log littered with dried brown needles and never see it all—not even a fraction of it.

 In our exquisite design, once the senses notice something and our brain registers it, when we next encounter that stimulus, we recognize it more quickly.
 It happens even faster the next time, and faster the time after that.
 Eventually, we hardly need to look at (or touch, smell, taste, etc.) a thing again in any curious sort of way; our brain fills in the picture largely from memory and pattern.
 Oh, I’m in a shady coastal canyon with some ferns and redwoods and it’s pretty.